Least Squares Estimation For Hierarchical Data: Introduction

-While our motivating use case concerns 2020 Census data, we expect the methods described here to be of interest in other settings in which the input data is hierarchical.
-As described in Section \ref{assumptions} in more detail, the primary requirements for out proposed approach, in addition to the standard Gauss-Markov (or Aitken's theorem) assumptions, include: 1) the data must be hierarchical, in the sense that there exists a rooted tree such that the unknown coefficient vector of each non-leaf vertex is equal to the sum of the coefficient vectors of its child vertices; and 2) the observations associated with each vertex in this tree must be independent of the observations of every other vertex.
-These two additional assumptions can alternatively be viewed as requirements that we place on the matrices $S$ and $\var(\ub),$ respectively; Section \ref{sec:motivation} describes the required structure of these two matrices in a simple example.
+While our motivating use case concerns 2020 Census data, we expect the methods described here to be of interest in other settings in which the input data are also hierarchical.
+As described in Section \ref{assumptions} in more detail, the primary requirements for our proposed approach, in addition to the standard Gauss-Markov assumptions, include: 1) The data must be hierarchical, in the sense that there exists a rooted tree such that the unknown population parameter (\textit{e.g.}, a vector of population counts) associated with each non-leaf vertex is equal to the sum of those of its child vertices; and 2) The observations associated with each vertex in this tree must be independent of the observations of every other vertex.
+The first of these two assumptions can be viewed as a requirement that we place on the matrix $S.$ Example \ref{eg:intro} describes our requirement regarding the unobserved coefficients being defined in a hierarchical manner in the case of a particularly simple tree, along with the implication of this assumption on the structure of $S.$ Note that this example denotes a set of column vectors, $\{\boldsymbol{q}_i\}_i,$ concatenated together as $\stack(\{\boldsymbol{q}_i\}_i),$ which we also use in the remainder of the paper.

+\begin{example} We will encode the hierarchy of units for which we observe noisy measurements using the rooted tree denoted by $\tree.$ Suppose $\tree$ is composed of the root vertex $r$ and that this vertex has the child vertices $c$ and $d.$ Suppose that we observe both a total population and a Voting\_Age (\textit{i.e.}, both the population count for those that are below 18 years old and the count of those that are at least 18) noisy measurement for each of these three vertices.
+In other words, if we denote the confidential (\textit{i.e.}, unobserved) Voting\_Age counts for each vertex $v\in \{r, c,d\}$ by $\betab(v)\in\nn^2,$ then the noisy measurements we observe for vertex $v$ are defined as